just-jim/CDS/README.md

 ### CDS Caching of content distribution
 In order to have quick access to the url of the content distribution for each file, the metadata from the content distribution will be cached in a no-sql db
 This way when the consumers (digital platforms) request the file from our service, we will be able to redirect them to the file url without even needing to access the database.
-Optimising this way a lot the speed of the response, and minimizing the load to the system.
+Optimizing this way a lot the speed of the response, and minimizing the load to the system.

-The content distribution file when it arrives to the service through SQS it contains a distribution date, which will be used to cache the latest based on the distribution date url for each file.
+The content distribution file, when it arrives at the service through SQS, contains a distribution date, which will be used to cache the latest based on the distribution date url for each file.

-A passive cache re-population mechanism is also in place, if for any reason the cache is not available, the service will fetch the data from the database and cache it for future requests.
+A passive cache repopulation mechanism is also in place.
+If for any reason the cache is not available, the service will fetch the data from the database and cache it for future requests.

 ### CDS API
-- GET `/assets` : returns the list of available assets
+- GET `/assets` : returns a paginated list of available assets
-- GET `/assets/:id` : redirects the user to the fie url corresponding to the latest content distribution
+- GET `/assets/:id` : redirects the user to the file url corresponding to the latest content distribution
 - GET `/assets/:id/metadata`: returns the metadata of the asset

 #### For testing purposes
-- DELETE `/admin/reset` : Empties the database and purge the cache.
+- DELETE `/admin/reset` : Empty the database and purge the cache.
 - DELETE `/admin/drop-db` : Empties the database.
 - DELETE `/admin/purge-cache` : Purges the cache.

 ### Solution

-#### Summary
-The final solution can be summarized as:
-- A service (CDS) that aggregates data from 4 external domains via SQS and REST API.
-- Using the data to create a complete asset object persisted in its internal DB.
-- Caching the content distribution data (file url) for fast delivery.
-- Exposes an API for the consumers (digital platforms) to be able to list and get the assets including all their metadata.
-- Use of DDD (Domain Driven Design) principles to closely align with business requirements and ensure scalability.
-- Use of Clean Architecture to separate the CDS layers avoiding unnecessary dependencies between them.
-- Easily interchangeable adapters with external services.
+// Add context graph of the solution

 #### Technologies used